-The actuarial valuation of the total pension liability was performed as of August 31, 2020.
-Update procedures were used to roll forward the total pension liability to August 31, 2021 and was determined using the following actuarial methods and assumptions:
+The actuarial valuation of the total pension liability was performed as of August 31, 2021.
+Update procedures were used to roll forward the total pension liability to August 31, 2022 and was determined using the following actuarial methods and assumptions:

-Valuation date August 31, 2020 rolled forward to August 31, 2021

-Actuarial cost method Individual entry age normal

-Asset valuation method Fair value

-Single discount rate 7.25%

-Long-term expected rate of return 7.25%

-Municipal bond rate as of August 2020 1.95%.
-Source for the rate is the Fixed Income Market

-Data / Yield Curve / Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year

-Municipal GO AA Index."

-Last year ending August 31 in projection period (100 years) 2120

-Inflation 2.30%

-Salary increases 3.05% to 9.05% including inflation

-Ad hoc postemployment benefit changes None

-Active mortality rates

-Based on 90 percent of the RP 2014 Employee Mortality Tables for males and females with full generational mortality.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables with full generational projection using the ultimate improvement rates from the most recently published projection scale U-MP.
+Actuarial cost method Individual entry age normal Asset valuation method Fair value Single discount rate 7.00% Long-term expected rate of return 7.00% Municipal bond rate as of August 2020 3.91%.
+Source for the rate is the Fixed Income Market Data / Yield Curve / Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index."
+Last year ending August 31 in projection period (100 years) 2121 Inflation 2.30% Salary increases 2.95% to 8.95% including inflation Ad hoc postemployment benefit changes None Active mortality rates The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas Healthy Pensioner Mortality Tables with full generational projection using the ultimate improvement rates from the most recently published projection scale ("U-MP").
+The active mortality rates were based on the published PUB(2010) Mortality Tables for Teachers, below median, also with full generational mortality.

-The actuarial methods and assumptions are primarily based on a study of actual experience for the three year period ending August 31, 2017 and adopted in July 2018.
+The actuarial methods and assumptions are primarily based on a study of actual experience for the four year period ending August 31, 2021 and adopted in July 2022.

-Discount Rate and Long-Term Expected Rate of Return
+Discount Rate and Long-term Expected Rate of Return

-A single discount rate of 7.25% was used to measure the total pension liability.
-The single discount rate was based on the expected rate of return on pension plan investments of 7.25%.
-The projection of cash flows used to determine the single discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity will be made at the statutorily required rates.
+A single discount rate of 7.00% was used to measure the total pension liability.
+The single discount rate was based on the expected rate of return on pension plan investments of 7.00%.
+The projection of cash flows used to determine the single discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity will be made at the rates set by the legislature in the 2019 session.
+It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
+This includes all employer and state contributions for active and retirees.

 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in TRS's target asset allocation as of August 31, 2021 are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in TRS's target asset allocation as of August 31, 2022 are summarized below: